jansohn/log4j2-threadlocal/README.md

-# log4j2-threadlocal
+# log4j2-leaks
-Minimal webapp to reproduce ThreadLocal warnings in Tomcat on stop / redeploy / undeploy
+Minimal webapp to reproduce memory leaks in Tomcat on stop / redeploy / undeploy

 Start and stop in a Tomcat 8 instance to reproduce.